MACARONS: Mapping And Coverage Anticipation with RGB Online Self-Supervision: Architecture

 \subsection{Surface coverage gain module}

-The final module of our model computes the surface coverage gain of a given camera pose $c$ based on the predicted occupancy field, as proposed by~\cite{guedon-nips22-scone-surface-coverage}.
+The figure~\ref{fig:supp-mat-coverage-module} presents the architecture of the surface coverage gain module.
+This final module computes the surface coverage gain of a given camera pose $c$ based on the predicted occupancy field, as proposed by~\cite{guedon-nips22-scone-surface-coverage}.
 However, as we explain in the main paper, we brought key modifications to the surface coverage gain estimation formula to adapt the model to NBV computation in large environments.
 In the following paragraphs, we detail some technical improvements that we did not mention in the main paper.

 \paragraph{Occlusion-aware camera history features.} In particular, we introduce a critical change to camera history features $h_t$.
 In~\cite{guedon-nips22-scone-surface-coverage}, the authors compute camera history features by projecting all previous camera positions $c_i^{pos}$ on a sphere around $p$.
 On the contrary, we compute $h_t(p)$ by projecting on a sphere around $p$ only the positions $c_i^{pos}$ of the cameras for which $p$ was in the field of view delimited by $c_i^{rot}$, and for which $p$ was not too far behind the surface reconstructed in the depth map $d_i$.